AriLocke/nosense/README.md

-a funny ltitle kernel
+a funny ltitle kernel.

-about the name, its like n-os-ense get   it?
+about the name,

+its like n-os-ense

+get   it?